Author has written 4 stories for Harry Potter, Naruto, and Hannibal.

 Status of my stories:

 Ongoing: A Fire Does Not Seek a Forest (It Burns it All the Same).
 Crossposted to AO3 (username thenoacat).
-Will be updating weekly for at least the first 50k.
-Beyond that, we'll see.
+Updating slowly, but still updating.

 Harry Potter and the Slytherins -